Daddyjohn63/wp-react-shortcode/README.md

 **I have since learnt that @wordpress/scripts is really meant for creating Gutenberg blocks.**

-**Since this app, does not involve blocks but stands alone, rendering react directly via a shortcode, then importing React and ReactDOM would have been acceptable.**
+**Since this app, does not involve blocks but stands alone, rendering react directly via a shortcode, then importing React and ReactDOM would have been acceptable.
+But this approach would reduce scope for conflicts**

 **I may refactor this in the future accordingly**